Installment loans: What they are and how they work

 Buy-now, pay-later loans

-Pros and cons of installment loans
+Benefits and drawbacks of installment loans

 Like all types of credit, an installment loan comes with pros and cons.
 And whether it’s the right choice for you depends on your specific situation.
 Here are some points to consider: